-Information important to a full discussion of the articulated issues and concerns of the parties should be exchanged as early in the process as possible.
-Both parties should acknowledge and discuss the limited capacity of NOAA to protect the confidentiality of information provided by the Tribe consistent with the requirements of the Freedom of Information Act (FOIA) or litigation.
-In addition, many Tribes have internal rules restricting the discussion of information for religious, traditional, or ceremonial reasons.
-Every effort should be made by the points of contact to ensure that information available for exchange is provided as far in advance of the consultation meeting as possible.
+Information important to a full discussion of the issues and concerns of the parties should be exchanged as early in the process as possible.
+NOAA should notify tribes in advance of the information disclosure requirements that may apply to information shared by tribes with the federal government (examples include FOIA and litigation discovery).
+Although NOAA will endeavor to comply with a tribe’s request that information be kept confidential, there may be applicable requirements that compel its release.
+If a tribe submits information that it considers confidential business information, it should be listed as such on the document.
+In addition, many tribes have internal rules restricting the discussion of information for religious, traditional or ceremonial reasons.
+Additional guidance on exchange of sensitive information is provided in the “NOAA Guidance and Best Practices for Engaging and Incorporating Indigenous Knowledge in Decision-Making.”
+Efforts should be made by the points of contact to ensure that information available for exchange is provided as far in advance of the consultation meeting as possible.

 Agree on the method of recordkeeping.

-The NOAA and the tribal points of contact should discuss the most practical way of keeping a record of the consultation.
-In many circumstances, simply identifying a note taker and circulating the notes of the consultation for review, comment, and approval by each party is sufficient.
+The NOAA and the tribal points of contact should discuss and reach agreement on discuss the most practical way of keeping a record of the consultation.
+In many circumstances, simply identifying a note taker and circulating the notes of the consultation for review, comment and approval by each party is sufficient.
 Rarely will it be necessary to arrange for a transcript of the consultation discussion, but if there are many statements or issues to discuss, development of a transcript, by machine or other methods, may be the most accurate way of recording the proceedings.
-The parties should agree on a method for keeping sufficiently detailed notes and records to allow NOAA to develop a thorough summary of the consultation, including the issues identified, the nature of the discussions, and resolutions considered and/or adopted.
+Tribes must be notified of any recordings and permission given prior to any meeting recordings or the development of a transcript takes place.
+The parties should agree on a method for keeping sufficiently detailed notes and records to allow NOAA to develop a thorough summary of the consultation, including the issues identified, the nature of the discussions and resolutions considered and/or adopted.
+NOAA and tribes should not create or share recorded information, such as summaries, transcripts or recordings, without first discussing the government’s obligations under applicable law, including the Federal Records Act, FOIA and the Privacy Act, as well as in response to litigation obligations or as required by court order.
+This discussion should occur prior to beginning consultation.

-G. Closing and recording the government-to-government consultation
+G. Closing and recording the government-to-government consultation: Closeout and Recording

+Before concluding the government-to-government consultation, the agency should provide the tribe(s) with a 30-day period to submit any additional written comments on the subject of the consultation.
+If it is not possible to provide a 30-day comment period (e.g., for an action addressing an emergency situation), the agency should notify the tribe(s) why the standard notice or written comment period cannot be provided.

 Government-to-government consultation is closed through a formal, written communication from the lead NOAA official to the most senior tribal official.
-The written communication should recount the agreed-upon issues for the consultation or NOAA’s understanding of the Tribe’s concerns and explain how NOAA will (or has) addressed the Tribe’s concerns in its final decision or action or, alternatively the reasons why NOAA will not or cannot address the Tribes’ concerns to the extent the Tribe has sought.
+The written communication should recount the agreed-upon issues for the consultation or NOAA’s understanding of the tribe’s concerns and explain how NOAA will (or has) addressed the tribe’s concerns in its final decision or action or, alternatively, the reasons why NOAA will not or cannot address the concern(s) raised by the tribe.
+As a best practice, NOAA should share a draft of the closing record for review and comment with the tribe before it is finalized.
+When appropriate, use terms or words that are representative of the tribe's language.